Jaitank/Jaitank/README.md

 - 👋 Hi, I’m @Jaitank
-- 👀 I’m interested in Coding, Web Development, Machine Learning and more Computer science.
+- 👀 I’m interested in Coding, Web Development, Machine Learning and more in Computer science.
 - 🌱 I’m currently learning Nodejs and react js
 - 💞️ I’m looking to collaborate on flask projects
 - 📫 How to reach me LinkedIn- https://www.linkedin.com/in/jai-tank/